cal-overflow/serverless-security-system/cloud/api-endpoints.md

 # API
 The API (backend) for the application utilizes AWS Serverless functions to reduce costs when serving content.

 The various endpoints are documented below.
-Note that these are more rough notes and probably not a reliable representation of the API.
-(There's no guarantee that these will be updated).
+Note that these are rough notes and may not be a very reliable representation of the API.

 ## Videos (footage)
 All `/videos` endpoints accept the following query parameters:
 - `date` -  A specific day to filter.
 Defaults to the current date (for wherever the the Lambda function is running).
-- `camera` - A specific camera name to filter.
+- `camera` - A specific camera (client) id to filter.

 ### GET `/videos/all`
 Return all video footage